Kirby Fabien

-Kirby Fabien (born September 10, 1990) is a former professional Canadian football offensive lineman and is the offensive line coach for the UBC Thunderbirds football team of U Sports.
+Kirby Fabien (born September 10, 1990) is a Canadian former professional football offensive lineman and is the offensive line coach for the UBC Thunderbirds football team of U Sports.

 University career

 Fabien played CIS football for the Calgary Dinos from 2008 to 2012.

 Professional career

 BC Lions

-After the 2011 CIS season, he was ranked as the 15th best player in the Canadian Football League’s Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL Draft, and ninth by players in Canadian Interuniversity Sport.
-He was selected seventh overall by the BC Lions in the 2012 CFL Draft, but on May 28, 2012, the Calgary Dinos announced that he would be returning to play another year with them.
+After the 2011 CIS season, he was ranked as the 15th best player in the Canadian Football League’s Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL draft, and ninth by players in Canadian Interuniversity Sport.
+He was selected seventh overall by the BC Lions in the 2012 CFL draft, but on May 28, 2012, the Calgary Dinos announced that he would be returning to play another year with them.
 He signed with the Lions during the following off-season on May 27, 2013.
 He spent five years with the Lions and played in 77 regular season games before becoming a free agent in 2018.